vulcanize/vulcanizedb/README.md

 > Vulcanize DB is a set of tools that make it easier for developers to write application-specific indexes and caches for dapps built on Ethereum.

+## Notice

+This repository has been broken up into separate repositories for its different components

+The headerSync functionality can be found [here](https://github.com/vulcanize/eth-header-sync)
+The contractWatcher functionality can be found [here](https://github.com/vulcanize/eth-contract-watcher)
+The superNode functionality can be found [here](https://github.com/vulcanize/ipfs-blockchain-watcher)

 ## Table of Contents
 1. [Background](#background)